 Two divisions which eventually became known as Shia and Sunni.
 With Shia meaning the “followers of Ali” and Sunni “adherents of the Sunnah”.

 In various English meaning Qur’an’s there exist brackets.
 They typically appear as ( ) or [ ].
 These brackets should never be confused with actual text of the Qur’an or meaning therein.

 They are equivalent to in text commentary, but in most cases they should be ignored.
 Brackets are merely bits and pieces of one translators interpretation.

 The Qur’an is considered sacred text.
-IT must, therefore, be handled with care.
-Respect for the Qur’an is equivalent to showing respect for Allah (SWT).
-Which can bring reward in this life or the hereafter, Insha’Allah.
+It must, therefore, be handled with care.
+Respect for the Qur’an is equivalent to an exhibiting of respect for Allah.
+Which can bring reward in this life or the hereafter.
+Insha’Allah.
 Allah is all-knowing and sees all.

 General care and guidelines for handling the Qur’an:

 - Never place any books on top of.

 - Keep all liquids away from as not to spill any on.

 - Keep upright, vertical, when finished reading.
 The same as you would with books on a bookshelf.

 - Never bring into a room where marital relations have occurred.